-San Diego Military Defense Attorney
+San Diego Military Defense Lawyer

 The Military Justice System vs. Civilian Criminal Court